 Teacher Loan Forgiveness, it forgives up to $17,500 of Direct Subsidized or Unsubsidized Loans after completing five consecutive years of teaching in a recognized school.

 Nurses are entitled to many loan forgiveness programs that are given by the federal government.
 Some programs available for them are the NURSE Corps Loan Repayment Program, Public Service Loan Forgiveness, Health Resources and Services Administration Programs, and more.
 The nurses are required to have attended an accredited school.

 Health Resources and Services Administration Programs

 Advanced Practice Registered Nurses (APRNs), Registered Nurses (RNs) and Nursing faculty are eligible for this program.
-You may receive assistance for both the federal and private student loans.
+You may receive assistance for both federal and private student loans.

 HRSA or Health Resources and Services Administration, part of the Department of Health and Human Services provides repayment assistance to the nursing professionals.
 You must be a registered nurse and must’ve been in the service for at least 2 years.

 The student loan may be forgiven up to $50,000 in the form of loan repayment.
 The amount received can be 60% of your balance if you’ve worked for two years full time.
 If you commit for the third year of service, you can get an additional 25% of the loan amount.